tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-09-03-networked-communities-2.md

 The premise of it is that communities can only form where these hybrid not-quite-public and not-quite-private spaces exist where trust can be higher and serendipitous interactions more frequent.

+The benefits of blogging I believe are more akin to the benefits of going to a block party than

 ## Neighborhood Gardens

 I've used the digital garden metaphor a bunch.